Under the Sea Week at Bellmere Winds: Free Family Activities on Rice Lake, July 13–19

 What Do You Actually Get with Mildred’s Lakefront Resort Cottage at Bellmere Winds?

-Mildred’s is a single 600-square-foot cottage unit at Bellmere Winds Golf Resort in Keene, Ontario.
+Mildred’s is a 600-square-foot resort cottage at Bellmere Winds Golf Resort in Keene, Ontario.
 Three bedrooms, sleeps six.
-It’s not a luxury rental — it’s a well-maintained resort cottage on the water, positioned for families and couples who want to use the lake and the resort amenities, not just look at them from a distance.
+It’s an upscale, well-appointed cottage right on the water — positioned for families and couples who want to actually use the lake and the resort amenities, not just look at them from a distance.

 What Does Bellmere Winds Golf Resort Actually Have to Offer?